 Leadership.
 Let's be real, most of us feel like kids posing as adults, sitting at desks representing responsibility we are absolutely unqualified for.
-My entrepreneurial and visionary spirit led me to leave a corporate dream job 7 years ago to start a nonprofit organization (in the middle of a recession - completely logical, I know).
+My entrepreneurial and visionary spirit led me to leave a corporate dream job 9 years ago to start a nonprofit organization (in the middle of a recession - completely logical, I know).
 These years have been both ridiculously hard and incredibly beautiful.
-As the Executive Director of True To Life Ministries, I spend my days with a fearless, relentless, passionate tribe (17 staff + hundreds of volunteers) who daily go toe-to-toe with dark, devastating circumstances like poverty, abuse, and homelessness.
+Though I'm no longer tied-in with the day-to-day operations, I serve as the Founder & Vision Ambassador for True To Life Ministries, where a fearless, passionate tribe (22 staff + hundreds of volunteers) daily go toe-to-toe with dark, devastating circumstances like poverty, abuse, and homelessness.
+I'm also privileged to serve as the Executive Director of Integrus Leadership - an organization committed to equipping and encouraging ministry leaders on the front lines of advancing the Kingdom.
 I'm a calendar fanatic - if it's not on the calendar, it doesn't exist.
 I'm a huge Evernote fan, and I'm pretty sure my purchase history of sticky notes has kept Post-It in business.
 Reading and learning land high on my priority list, so my goal is to read at least one book a month, and I weekly carve out a little time for podcasts and blogs.
 While each new season of leadership exposes just how much I still need to learn, I've realized this journey isn't about perfection.
 It's about calling out the best in others.
 That's what builds a legacy.
 That's what causes impact to multiply.
 Sign me up for that!

 Life.
-I married my high school sweetheart, and after 10 years of marriage, we've created a whole life, including two precious, energetic girls, ridiculous schedules, a real backyard, and a whole lot of coffee (I honestly cannot express just how much coffee there is).
-I absolutely shed a few tears when Downton Abbey ended, and I might have binge-watched Gilmore Girls during the summer of 2015.
+I married my high school sweetheart, and after 12 years of marriage, we've created a whole life, including two precious, energetic girls, ridiculous schedules, a real backyard, and a whole lot of coffee (I honestly cannot express just how much coffee there is).
+I absolutely shed a few tears when Downton Abbey ended, and I might have binge-watched Gilmore Girls a few summers ago.
 My childhood ambitions included a strange, unrelated combination of becoming an archeologist and working in the White House.
 The archeologist dream died when I realized it required so much digging in the dirt.
-A typical day in my life starts at 4:55am and includes everything from impromptu kitchen dance parties, tea parties, and diaper changes, to board meetings, speaking engagements, and sitting down for dinner at the local homeless shelter.
+A typical day in my life starts at 4:55am and includes everything from impromptu kitchen dance parties and playing dress-up, to board meetings, speaking engagements, and sitting down for dinner at the local homeless shelter.
 My social life pretty much disappeared when our children arrived on the scene, but I get a pedicure one Friday a month, usually with one of my dearest friends.
 That's always a good day.